by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: at the level of the pain threshold (first sensation of discomfort)

-The practitioner should apply stimulating techniques in the area of the cutaneous reflex zones: rolling kneading, superficial friction, manual or electric vibration.
+The practitioner should apply stimulating techniques in the cutaneous reflex zones: rolling kneading, superficial friction, and manual or electric vibration.

-The video shows the application of these techniques in the area of the cutaneous reflex zones on the sacrum.
+The video shows these techniques’ application in the cutaneous reflex zones on the sacrum.

 Connective Tissue Zones